open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/manual.md

-Tags (the equivalent of [`Attributes`](/docs/concepts/signals/traces/#attributes) in OpenTelemetry) let you attach key/value pairs to an `Activity` so it carries more information about the current operation that it's tracking.
+Tags (the equivalent of [`Attributes`](/docs/concepts/signals/traces/#attributes) in OpenTelemetry) let you attach key-value pairs to an `Activity` so it carries more information about the current operation that it's tracking.

 ```csharp